Slum clearance in the United States

-Slum clearance in the United States has been used as an urban renewal strategy to regenerate derelict or run-down districts, often to be replaced with alternative developments or new housing.
-Early calls were made during the 19th century, although mass slum clearance did not occur until after World War II with the introduction of the Housing Act of 1949 which offered federal subsidies towards redevelopments.
-The scheme ended in 1974 having driven over 2,000 projects with costs in excess of $50 billion.
+Slum clearance in the United States has been used as an urban renewal strategy to regenerate derelict or run-down districts, intended to be replaced with alternative developments or new housing.
+Although early calls were made during the 19th century, mass slum clearance began in the 1930's with the National Industrial Recovery Act of 1933.
+After World War II, mass slum clearance continued with the introduction of the Housing Act of 1949; the scheme ended in 1974 having driven over 2,000 projects with costs in excess of $50 billion.

 Background

-Contemporary slums have been dated back to population growth in industrial cities during the Industrial Revolution, where workers would crowd into subdivided or makeshift dwellings because no new housing was available.
+Contemporary slums have been dated back to population growth in industrial cities during the Industrial Revolution.
+Working people moving to cities found affordable housing, usually in small freestanding wooden homes without indoor plumbing, that were often subdivided into multiple housing units.
+In especially populous urban areas, inexpensive housing for workers included denser buildings, such as multi-story tenements in New York City, row houses in mid-Atlantic cities, and freestanding two-flats in Chicago.

 Congress authorized $20,000 for a survey of large city slum conditions in 1892, although did not take any action until the final year of the Hoover administration in 1932.
 The definition of a slum was classed by the Federal Housing Act of 1937 as "any area where dwellings predominate which, by reason of dilapidation, overcrowding, faulty arrangements or design, lack of ventilation, light or sanitation facilities, or any combination of these factors, are detrimental to safety, health or morals".